Microsomes/BrandComplianceMVP/README.md

     Introduce analytics to monitor price trends over time.
     Optimize the scraping process for faster results.

+    If their was time...

 🤝 Credits

-This project is built for the BrightData Challenge by a developer based in the UK.
+This project is built for the BrightData Challenge by a developer based in the UK (ME (:).
 Special thanks to Bright Data, AWS, and the open-source community for their tools and resources.

-Let me know if you need further modifications! 🚀